vb143/JavaMySQLConsoleApp/README.md

 # JavaMySQLConsoleApp
-JavaMySQLConsoleApp is a java based application to perform CURD operations on MySQL database
+JavaMySQLConsoleApp is a java based application to perform CURD operations on MySQL database.